mpinar/MachineLearning/Coursework_Mert_Pinar.md

 ![threeInputs](https://github.com/mpinar/MachineLearning/blob/master/SVM%203%20inputs%20graph.png?raw=true)

-Following that changes after tunening the SVM model observed. `tune` function had been used.
-Aim of this part was whether output will have less error or not.
+Following that part, the changes after tunening the SVM model are observed.
+The `tune` function had been used for this end.
+The main purpose of this part is to determine whether output will have less error or not compare to previous models.
 ```r
 svmTune <- tune(svm, train.x = svmExTrain, train.y = expectedOutput, kernel= "radial",
                 ranges = list(cost= 10^(-1:2), gamma= seq(0,1, by= 0.01)))